 3. What is the process for executing a C&R?

-A C&R must be approved by a workers’ compensation judge.
-The judge has to make sure the settlement is adequate based on the injury and medical reporting and benefits already paid.7
+A workers’ compensation judge must approve a C&R. The judge has to make sure the settlement is adequate based on your injury and medical reporting and benefits already paid.7

-There are generally two types of cases that are settled by a C&R – disputed injury or based on medical reporting.
+There are generally two types of cases that a C&R settles – disputed injury or based on medical reporting.
 They require different types of information for a judge to review.

 3.1.
 Disputed injury

 When an insurance company denies an injury, it does not provide benefits.
-The only way for an injured worker to get benefits is to have a trial and have a judge determine that there is a work injury, or the worker can settle the claim with a C&R.8
+The only way for you to get benefits is to have a trial and have a judge determine that there is a work injury, or you can settle the claim with a C&R.8

 Example: Isaac claims he injured his back falling off a ladder.
 No one saw it happen.